sergiott8/InditexTecnical/README.md

 ## Project Structure

-The project is organized into several modules following the hexagonal architecture:
+The project is organized into several modules following the hexagonal architecture pattern, which separates the application into three main layers:

 - **inditex-tech-domain**: Contains the core business logic, entities, and interfaces.
+This is the domain layer.
 - **inditex-tech-application**: Implements the use cases that orchestrate the domain logic.
+This is the application layer.
 - **inditex-tech-infrastructure**: Contains the adapters for external dependencies (REST controllers, repositories, etc.).
+This is the infrastructure layer.
 - **inditex-tech-boot**: Configures and bootstraps the application.
 - **api-first**: Contains the OpenAPI specification and generated code.

+This architecture provides several benefits:
+- Clear separation of concerns
+- Improved testability
+- Flexibility to change external dependencies without affecting the core business logic

 ## Technologies Used